AnandChowdhary/writing/honors-veni-proposal.md

 ### 3d.
 Totals
 ### 3e.
 Intended starting date
 ### 3f.
 Additional grants
-*Have you applied for any additional grants for this project either from NWO or from any other institution, and/or has the same idea been submitted elsewhere?* A prototype of this the proplatform
+*Have you applied for any additional grants for this project either from NWO or from any other institution, and/or has the same idea been submitted elsewhere?* A prototype of the proposed platform was presented at a hackthon, Brighthack, in November 2018.
+As the winning prize, Educatieve Agenda Limburg committed to contributing €12,500 for building the platform.
+[More information]